is a strategy game series made by Koei

 , featuring elements from Nobunaga's Ambition

-, has been confirmed.
-It was released by Nintendo and Tecmo Koei on March 17th, 2012 in Japan.
+, was released by Nintendo and Tecmo Koei on March 17th, 2012 in Japan.
 Fans went wild, especially from the Pokémon

 side of things possibly due to the Darker and Edgier